vbauerster/kakoune-pokemon/README.md

 - `pokemon-next`: goto next pokemon if available in the current context
 - `pokemon-list`: list all pokemons
 - `pokemon-map-default-keys`: map default keybindings

-Normally there is no need to use above commands if default mappings were applied.
-Just hit `<a-0>^` to bring pokemon user menu which includes all navigational mappings.

 ## Alternatives